aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

 const logGroup = new logs.LogGroup(this, 'MyLogGroup');

-new sfn.StateMachine(this, 'MyStateMachine', {
+new stepfunctions.StateMachine(this, 'MyStateMachine', {
-  definition: sfn.Chain.start(new sfn.Pass(this, 'Pass')),
+  definition: stepfunctions.Chain.start(new sfn.Pass(this, 'Pass')),
   logs: {
     destination: logGroup,
     level: sfn.LogLevel.ALL,